LAST UPDATED ON July 21, 2023

 This doesn’t just mean assigning certain tasks to your employees over the course of a day, but knowing when you need to look outside your organization for help.

-Graphic design work, like crafting a logo, creating a presentation template, or designing a new website is a great example of something that could be outsourced.
+Graphic design work, like crafting a logo, making a slideshow for your presentation, or designing a new website is a great example of something that could be outsourced.
 This is where 99designs comes into play.

 Why You Might Need an Alternative to 99designs